Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Our CI/CD pipeline is divided into two main workflows:

-1. Build and Test Service: This workflow runs tests on the service to ensure code quality and functionality.
+1. Build and Test Service: This workflow runs the tests for the service.

 2. Build and Upload Docker Image: This workflow builds the Docker image and uploads it to the GitHub Container Registry.